madetech/rfcs/rfc-001-announcement-channel-protocol.md

 Types of content for announcements;

 - PRs for Handbook and RFCs
-- Holiday requests
+- Holiday announcements
-- WFH requests
+- WFH announcements
 - Sickness
 - Lateness
-- Tea/Coffee